yaolifeng0629/react.dev/src/content/reference/react/act.md

 });
 ```

-Here, wwe create a container, append it to the document, and render the `Counter` component inside `act()`.
+Here, we create a container, append it to the document, and render the `Counter` component inside `act()`.
 This ensures that the component is rendered and its effects are applied before making assertions.

 Using `act` ensures that all updates have been applied before we make assertions.